dorkodu/sage/paper/9 -- References.md

 ## <a name="9.3">9.3</a> Other

 Also while writing this document, I was *heavily inspired by* some previous specifications, especially for the document structure.
-I am *literally* a kid (at least, when I am writing this, I am 16), so it was really hard for me to do boring paperwork to publish an open standard before developing an actual useful implementation.
+I am *literally* a kid (at least, while I am writing this, I am 16), so it was really hard for me to do boring paperwork to publish an open standard before developing an actual useful implementation.

 Here they are **:**